stephaneVercouillieBMID/slate/source/index.html.md

 Universal Links are available on iOS since version 9.0, and the itsme App itself is only available on iOS >= 9.0.

-If you trigger the itsme App from your own App, you must make su Universal Link associated with the iOS Service Provider App is required and must be specified to Belgian Mobile ID during the on-boarding process.
+If you trigger the itsme App from your own App, you must make sure  Universal Link associated with the iOS Service Provider App is required and must be specified to Belgian Mobile ID during the on-boarding process.

 **itsme(r)** Mobile App endpoint : TODO